This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 I created helpful video courses that I sell on my main website to students.
 It’s great because they get value from the content that I teach, and I get value from them in the form of money.

 There are quite a few courses that I’ve yet to record and create.
-My monthly revenue is directly correlated with the courses I sell — the more course I create, the more money I make.
+My monthly revenue is directly correlated with the courses I sell.
+So the more courses I create, the more money I will make.
 I just need to get the work done.

 Digital Product Sales: eBooks

-And last but most certainly not least, eBooks.
+And last but most certainly not least — eBooks.
 This is currently my biggest income stream at the time of this writing.
-That’s right, selling PDFs.
+That’s right, selling information products in the form of PDFs.

 It’s a beautiful thing because you can create an eBook once and then sell it over and over again without doing any additional work.

 I use Gumroad to sell digital products.
-When someone buys, they automatically send the customer access to the eBook or course.
+When someone makes a purchase, Gumroad will automatically send give the customer access to the eBook or course.

 So there you have it.
 That wraps up my current list of income streams that I earn through my online businesses.
-Nothing super-fancy, but I’m fortunate that the amount earned from each method combined adds up to a total that’s high enough for me to work for myself.
+Nothing super-fancy.
+But I’m fortunate that the amount I earn from each income stream combined has continued to grow year over year.